MicrosoftDocs/windows-dev-docs/hub/powertoys/file-explorer.md

 - Preview Pane rendering of SVG icons (.svg)
 - Preview Pane rendering of Markdown files (.md)
+- Preview Pane rendering of source code (Monaco)
 - Preview Pane rendering of PDF files (.pdf)
+- Preview Pane rendering of G-code files (.gcode)
 - Icon thumb preview for SVG icons
 - Icon thumb preview for PDF files
+- Icon thumb preview for G-code files

 ## Preview Pane

 Preview Pane is an existing feature in the Windows File Explorer which shows a lightweight, rich, read-only preview of the file's contents in the view's reading pane.
-PowerToys adds three extensions: Markdown, SVG and PDF.
+PowerToys adds four extensions: Markdown, SVG, PDF and G-Code.
+Additionally, PowerToys adds support for source code files (for over 150 file extensions).

-## Enabling Preview Pane
+### Enabling Preview Pane

 To enable, first ensure that in the PowerToys Settings all are set to **On**.